elastic/apm/specs/agents/tracing-instrumentation-db.md

 #### Cluster name

-The Elasticsearch cluster name is not always available in ES clients, as a result the following strategy should be used (by order of priority):
+The Elasticsearch cluster name is not available in Elasticsearch clients.
-- Call internal API in the client library to get cached cluster name.
-- Use `x-found-handling-cluster` HTTP response header value.
-- Instrument `_node/http` calls and cache the result in the agent with `host:port` as key.
-- execute a request to Elasticsearch and cache the result in the agent with `host:port` as key.
+When using an Elastic Cloud deployment, the name of the Elasticsearch cluster is provided by the `x-found-handling-cluster` HTTP response header.

 #### `elasticsearch_capture_body_urls` configuration